ibm-cloud-docs/dl/faqs.md

 {: #does-dl-support-any-type-of-qos}
 {:faq}

 We are unable to support any QoS guarantees.
-QoS requires MPLS mapping between each of our service suppliers and IBM Cloud.
+QoS requires MPLS mapping between each of our service suppliers and {{site.data.keyword.cloud_notm}}.
 Cloud Service providers generally cannot support QoS because it must reach from end-to-end and involve every device in between.
 No workaround is currently available by "tunneling" or any other method.

 ## Does Direct Link support Jumbo frames?
 {: #does-dl-support-jumbo-frames}